Available study places

 Send the completed KOT application form, along with documentation of admission qualifications to the Admissions Office at email@example.com

-Up till (and including) August 5, we consider all applications for available student places as simultaneously received.
-If the number of qualified applications exceeds the number of available student places by August 6, the student places are offered to applicants with the highest grade point average (GPA).
-The Admissions Office expects to send out application replies during weeks 34 and 35.
+Until August 5 at 11.59 pm, we consider all applications for available student places as simultaneously received.
+If the number of qualified applications exceeds the number of available student places by August 5, the student places are offered to applicants with the highest grade point average (GPA).
+The Admissions Office expects to send out application replies during weeks 33 and 34.

 If there are additional student places available during this time, you can still apply for them.
 They will be offered to qualified applicants on a "first come – first served" basis.